 Image means a lot in business and many employers fear that remote workers can come across as less professional.
 They think a remote worker is going to dial into an important sales meeting wearing board shorts and singlet.
 So keep a smart shirt in the office or in your bag, so you can easily switch to a professional look when required.

-4. Work Remotely From Anywhere
+4. Work at a Distance From Anywhere

 Very few employers will immediately agree to a permanent switch from office to remote work.
 You will have to test the water and prove that it works for them and you.
 Maybe it will initially be for one or three months.
 When systems and policy are in place, you will have more opportunity to work from anywhere.